Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 already taken place.

-**Design matrix** or **model matrix** is a matrix, typically represented in statistics by an $X$, that will be used in statistical modeling.
-Every row in the design matrix describes a sample, and every column provides pieces of information about that sample, such as, whether the sample was treated, whether the sample was in batch 1, 2, or 3, etc.  For every column of the design matrix, the model has a matching coefficient, usually denoted by $\beta$'s, to describe differences in expression across samples.
+**Design matrix** or **model matrix** is a matrix, typically represented in statistics by an **X**, that will be used in statistical modeling.
+Every row in the design matrix describes a sample, and every column provides pieces of information about that sample, such as, whether the sample was treated, whether the sample was in batch 1, 2, or 3, etc.  For every column of the design matrix, the model has a matching coefficient, usually denoted by *&beta;*'s, to describe differences in expression across samples.
 These coefficients are additive differences on the log scale, so multiplicative differences (fold changes) in RNA-seq counts or microarray expression values, hence they are *log